RancidDax/namazu.tools/top.md

 After the dodges are resolved, **Omega-F** will become untargetable and disappear. **Final Omega** will then point a monitor at either true East or true West.
 Like before, two players must be hit by this monitor while the rest need to line up for the **first Hello World** section.

+The two players that must be hit by the monitor are picked to be players with 2 stacks of **Quickening Dynamis**.
+Players with 2 stacks *and* **Second in Line** take priority for this position.

 The party will then line up as seen below:

 (image)

-> If you are not running AMs, the two players that must be hit by the monitor are picked to be players with 2 stacks of **Spark of Hope**.
-Players with 2 stacks *and* **Second in Line** take priority for this position.
->
-> However, the line up used in this strategy can prove awkward and difficult to pre-position for if not using AMs.
+> If you are not running AMs, the line up used in this strategy can prove awkward and difficult to pre-position for.

 {: .note }
-If solved correctly, 2 players will have 3 stacks of **Spark of Hope** and the remaining 6 will have 2 stacks of **Spark of Hope**
+If solved correctly, 2 players will have 3 stacks of **Quickening Dynamis** and the remaining 6 will have 2 stacks of **Spark of Hope**

 **Beetle Omega** will then spawn on a random cardinal, and a second **Hello World** line up must be formed.
-The players with **3 stacks** of **Spark of Hope** must take two tethers from **Beetle Omega** while the other 6 players position themselves as seen below:
+The players with **3 stacks** of **Quickening Dynamis** must take two tethers from **Beetle Omega** while the other 6 players position themselves as seen below:

 (image)

 {: .note }
-> If solved correctly **all 8 players will have 3 stacks of Spark of Hope**.
+> If solved correctly all 8 players will have 3 stacks of **Quickening Dynamis**.

 Omega-F will then become targetable and do one last **Solar Ray** tank buster, forcing a tank swap.

-Omega-F must be below 20% health before she finishes casting her enrage: **Blind Faith**

-All players will be knocked back to the edge of the arena before the cutscene plays.
+Omega-F must be below 20% health before she finishes casting her enrage: **Blind Faith**, which will knock back all players to the edge of the arena before the cutscene plays.

 {: .note }
 > Where you are knocked back to is where you will begin the next phase.
 Everyone should be knocked to **true South** as mitigation is applied early in phase 6.